combatwombat/monsterdon-replay/README.md

 - A Mastodon instance whose API you can use without credentials

 ### Setup
 - Set up your server, so that I can be deployed to with Capistrano and can keep a worker script alive, with Supervisor, systemd for example.
+Alternatively deploy in another way.
 - Have some space on your server.
 The media files for ~110.000 toots take about 6 GB.
 - Create shared/ folder with
   - config/config.php